Telmatobius gigas: Young

 This frog's tadpoles are the largest of any Telmatobius species.
 The largest tadpoles recorded was 109 mm long at stage 38.
 The tadpole has a round snoute with large papillae around the mouth.

 Taxonomy

 T. gigas is very closely related to the smaller and more widespread T. marmoratus, and they might be conspecific.

 Threats

-The IUCN classifies this species as critically endangered.
+The IUCN classifies this species as Endangered.
 The most significant threat is water diversion for agriculture, though water pollution with agrochemicals is likely to be another.
 Human beings do collect this frog for use in medicine, so overharvesting may also pose some threat.
 Scientists have detected the deadly fungus Batrachochytrium dendrobatidis on specimens of this species, but the disease chytridiomycosis has not killed them all yet.